Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - With jonas and juliette we menaged to make two NRF24L01 communicate, one reciver and one transmitter, but we fail to have a clear connection where we have a message being recieved aaandaa a message being sent back, to confirm the message being recieved.

 #### Jonas:
+- Worked on guiding Juliette and Francesco on the nRF24L01 modules that are very tricky to use due to their sensitivity.
+- Started dome soldering work, some rover reconstruction (helping Timon).
+- Added the RC car personal project to the Tutorials folder for examples of how to use nRF24.
+- Improved some of the written scripts

 #### Juliette:
 - Worked with Francesco on nrf24l01 communication.
 Attempted again to follow a tutorial between Raspberry pi and Arduino (see Francesco's report for link) but it was unsuccesful.
 Decided to stick with Arduino to Arduino wireless communication.